Board member profiles

 Dr Andrew Lu OAM

 Andrew Lu is a solicitor specialising in general insurance, health care liability, and medical defence.
-A partner of Jarman McKenna, he represents health facilities, health practitioners, and government.
-He advises on clinical governance and the prevention of risk, and assists insurers and claims agencies to manage complex liability claims, product liability claims, and catastrophic injury cases.
+A partner of HBA Legal, he represents hospitals, health practitioners, and government in civil, coronial and disciplinary matters.
 He is an experienced trial and appellate advocate, and also appears at inquests and inquiries.
-He graduated LLB from the University of Western Australia, LLM from the University of New England, and SJD from the Australian National University.
-He is a Fellow of ANZIIF and a Chartered Tax Adviser.
+Andrew graduated LLB from the University of Western Australia, LLM from New England, and SJD from The Australian National University.
+He is a Fellow of the Australian Academy of Law and of ANZIIF, adjunct Senior Lecturer at UWA Law School, and a sessional Member of the State Administrative Tribunal.

-An active supporter of the Arts, Dr Lu is a director of the National Gallery of Australia Foundation and Life Governor of the NGA, Founder Benefactor of the NGV, Governor of the Art Gallery of NSW Foundation, Patron of Artsource, and a Fulbright Ambassador.
-Formerly Deputy Chairman of the Canberra Symphony Orchestra, he was awarded an Order of Australia medal in 2008.
+Dr Lu is also a non-executive director of the Australian Youth Orchestra, and the National Gallery of Australia Foundation.
+A member of the Council of the Art Gallery of Western Australia Foundation, he chairs the Fulbright Commission’s WA Selection Committee, and was awarded an Order of Australia medal in 2008.